nasa/mmt/README.md

 For calls to CMR that are asyncronous, we do have a method of waiting for those to finish, syncronously.
 Within the [spec/helpers/cmr_helper.rb](spec/helpers/cmr_helper.rb) we have a method called `wait_for_cmr` that makes two calls to CMR and ElasticSearch to ensure all work is complete.
 This should ONLY be used within tests.

+## ACLs
+Access Control Lists (ACLs, aka Permissions) determine access to data and functionality in the CMR.
+See the [Access Control Documentation](https://cmr.earthdata.nasa.gov/access-control/site/docs/access-control/api.html) for technical information.

 ### Testing against ACLs
 When testing functionality in the browser that requires specific permissions you'll need to ensure your environment is setup properly and you're able to assign yourself the permissions necessary.
 This includes: